anonhostpi/DBPF.js/docs/spec/sections/ResourceTypes.md

 to list all known resource types and their meanings.

 **NOTE:** This document follows a strict structure.
 Try not to deviate from it.
 It is used by scripts/resources.js to help generate plugin code.
+- For entries that have a well-known mime type, it is listed in the "Mime Types" section.
+Otherwise, the structure of the entry will be described in the "Structure" section using [Kaitai Structs](https://kaitai.io/)

 ## THUM - Thumbnail
 | Value      | Type | Description | Source  |